 5. Houmous with carrot sticks or pitta bread

-Research has shown that eating half a cup of beans every day will help to lower your cholesterol.
+Research has shown that eating half a cup of beans every day can help to lower your cholesterol.
 Eating houmous is a great way to get your daily dose.
 I try and make my own houmous when I have time because I can add even more cholesterol-lowering ingredients, like ground flaxseeds.
 I toast the wholemeal pitta bread to make it crispy, or brush it with garlic oil and stick it under the grill.

 6. ‘Nakd’ Crunch Protein Bars